nobuaki-mzmt/hodo-tandem/README.md

-# Data and Code for "Observation of tandem running behavior in mating pairs of Asian dampwood termite, Hodotermopsis sjostedti"
+# Data and Code for "Observation of tandem running behavior in dealates of Asian dampwood termite, _Hodotermopsis sjostedti_"

 ## Article information

 This repository provides access to the data and source code used for the manuscript
-**Observation of tandem running behavior in mating pairs of Asian dampwood termite, _Hodotermopsis sjostedti_**
+**Observation of tandem running behavior in dealates of Asian dampwood termite, _Hodotermopsis sjostedti_**

 **Authors:**
 **Nobuaki Mizumoto**<sup>1,2</sup>, **William Chambliss**<sup>1</sup>, **Carroll P Elijah**<sup>1</sup>, **Tomohiro Nakazono**<sup>3</sup>, **Taisuke Kanao**<sup>4</sup>